 Registered Nurse (RN) case management services include the provision of comprehensive medical case management for people living with HIV who require intensive home and/or community-based services.
 Service plan is a written document identifying a client's problems and needs, intended interventions, and expected results, including short- and long-range goals written in measurable terms.
-Social work case management services include the provision of comprehensive social work case management services including, but not limited to, psychosocial, financial, housing, and related concerns for people living with HIV who require intensive home- and/or community-based services.
+Social work case management services include the provision of comprehensive social work case management services include the provision of comprehensive social work case management services include to, psychosocial, financial, housing, and related concerns for people living with HIV who require intensive home- and/or community-based services.
 Social workers, as defined in this standard, are individuals who hold a master's degree in social work or related field from an accredited program.